OHI-Science/ohi-global/global2016/shiny_global2016/pages/fig2_tab_main1.md

 #### Global average yearly change in goal scores from 2012-2016

 <font size = 2>
 Average annual change in global status for each goal and subgoal, unweighted (blue dots) and weighted by size of EEZ (orange dots).
 Solid circles indicate trends significantly different from zero; open circles are non-significant.

-Plots on the right show change over time in the global goal score (y-axis scaled to the range of values for each goal).
-Large differences between unweighted and weighted values (e.g. natural products and fisheries) result from countries with large EEZs having scores significantly different from the global average.
+Within a country, changes in goal scores could be fairly dramatic (select the "Show individual countries" on the left to observe these data); however, there were relatively small absolute changes at the global scale.
+The largest increase was for the lasting special places subgoal goal (nearly +1 point increase per year, unweighted) and the largest decrease was for the natural products goal (nearly -4 point decrease per year, unweighted).
+Natural products, coastal protection, and carbon storage all saw steady declines over the five years; lasting special places, fisheries, artisanal fishing opportunities and species biodiversity all saw steady increases.
+Within regions, the changes in goal scores could be dramatic.

-This plot is analogous to Fig 2 in the published paper.
+This plot corresponds to Fig 2 in the published paper.
 </font>